cscorley/dissertation/chapters/2_related/1_tr.md

 Precision at k is easy to compute and easy to understand.
 It is the calculated precision for the first $k$ retrieved documents.
 It awards for more relevant documents appearing in the first $k$ retrieved documents.
-However, it has the disadvantage of not distinguishing between the actual rankings of the relevant document, and is merely a count-based score.
+However, it has the disadvantage of not distinguishing between the rankings of the relevant document, and is merely a count-based score.

 \begin{equation}